QuasarBrains/Simple-Agent/Readme.md

 The `system_prompt.md` file is the source of the agent's system prompt, which can be modified as well.

 **Using Different Models**
 You might find that using different models is more useful.
-In the future, there will be additional configuration options that will allow you to use models of your choice.
-For now, you can take a look at the `openai.py` and `llm.py` files for reference.
-Essentially, the agent can use any model through the `LLM` interface, so you can implement custom models that way.
-The main logic for instantiating these are in the `main.py` file, where the default is OpenAI's GPT-4o.
+However, each provider exposes a slightly different interface for their models, making use of them a less-than-straightforward process in some cases.
+With that said, the `LLM` class allows for easy adaptation of the Simple Agent standard data structures to different APIs.
+Currently, Openai, Anthropic, and Gemini APIs are supported by default, in corresponding files in `llms/`. `MODEL_CHOICE` will allow you to set which provider you'd like to use, and then setting the corresponding `[PROVIDER]_MODEL` and `[PROVIDER]_API_KEY` environment variables in `.env` will allow you to configure the specific model.

 **Adding Tools**
 The `tools/` directory is where you'll find tools.
 Each tool must fit the `Tool` class, in order to be used by the agent.
 Check out `toolbox.py` to see a current list of included tools, and how they are used.
 If you want to add a tool, you can use the `write_file.py`, `read_file.py`, and `send_message_to_user.py` tools as a reference.
 More tools will be included in the future.
 This is another area where PRs are welcome.